The Truth About Flying Earwigs: Should You Be Concerned?

 About South Shore IPM

 At South Shore IPM, we recognize the importance of maintaining a pest-free environment in your home or workplace.
 Unwanted pests not only disturb your peace of mind but also pose risks to your health and property.
-That’s why our team is committed to delivering reliable, eco-friendly pest control solutions that are tailored to your specific needs.
+That’s why our team is committed to delivering reliable, eco-friendly solutions that are tailored to your specific needs.

 Whether you’re dealing with ants, termites, stinging insects, rodents, mosquitoes, or bed bugs, we have a treatment plan for you.
 Our services include bi-monthly, quarterly, and semi-annual options with flexible pricing.
 We also offer organic mosquito control, mouse control, and Sentricon termite monitoring.
 Emergency service is available, and all treatments are backed by our satisfaction guarantee.